 5. Link it through to Wireframes

 There you have it.
-Just 5 basic factors you can consider when it comes to getting your sitemap achieve that desired level of perfection.
-Got any queries, suggestions or comments?
+Just 5 basic factors you can consider when it comes to getting your sitemap to achieve that desired level of perfection.
+Got any queries, suggestions, or comments?
 Do get in touch with us, we’re more than happy to help you out.